ESA-APEx/apex_documentation/propagation/onboarding.md

 platform or make a request through [ESA's Network of Resources (NoR)](https://portfolio.nor-discover.org/).
 :::

-Stay tuned for more detailed instructions on how to execute an algorithm through the APEx Algorithm Catalogue.
+Stay tuned for more detailed instructions on how to execute an algorithm through the APEx Algorithm Services Catalogue.

 ## Considerations and Project Responsibilities